 350 Salaries & Wages Expenditures This includes salaries and wages for all library staff (including plant operations, security, and maintenance staff) for the fiscal year.
 Include salaries and wages before deductions but exclude employee benefits.
-351 Employee Benefits These are the benefits outside of salaries and wages paid and

-These are the benefits outside of salaries and wages paid and accruing to employees (including plant operations, security, and maintenance staff), regardless of whether the benefits or equivalent cash options are available to all employees.
+351 Employee Benefits Expenditures These are the benefits outside of salaries and wages paid and accruing to employees (including plant operations, security, and maintenance staff), regardless of whether the benefits or equivalent cash options are available to all employees.
 Include amounts for direct paid employee benefits including Social Security, retirement, medical insurance, life insurance, guaranteed disability income protection, unemployment compensation, workmen's compensation, tuition, and housing benefits.

-This is the sum of Salaries & Wages Expenditures and Employee Benefits Expenditures (data elements #350 and
+352 Total Staff Expenditures This is the sum of Salaries & Wages Expenditures and Employee Benefits Expenditures (data elements #350 and #351).